-SA SA Objective So Supporting Information Residual Score Timing Uncertainty HSA1.26 O Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in the consumption of natural resources at each site in relation to existing levels.
-This would primarily be due to the lifestyles associated with HSA1.26 O 20 Natural resources HSA1.10 O Key reasons: residents.
-The previously developed condition of each site may provide some opportunities for reusing resources.
+SA Objective Initial Score Supporting Information Residual Score Timing Uncertainty location would be expected to result in a minor net increase in the consumption of natural at each site in relation to existing levels.
+This would primarily be due to the lifestyles as Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in the consumption of natural resources at each site in relation to existing levels.
+This would primarily be due to the lifestyles associated with HSA1.26 O 20 Natural resources HSA1.10 O Rey reasons: HSA1.10 O Resources The previously developed condition of each site may provide some opportunities for reusing resources.
 Additionally, Policy CS10 would help to limit the consumption of resources.
-However, a minor net increase in the consumption and use of natural resources unlikely to be entirely avoidable.
-Given the scale of development proposed at each site (i.e. <50 homes), a negligible score is considered to be appropriate.
-HSA1.10 O LT M Relevant CS Relevant DM CS10: Sustainable Design and Low Carbon Energy Waste HSA1.26 O Key IVI FUIICIES DM1: Design Requirements for New Build Housing Developments Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in the amount of waste sent to landfill from each site in relation to existing levels.
-This would primarily be due to the lifestyles associated HSA1.26 O 21 Key reasons: with residents.
+However, a minor net increase in the consumption and use of natural resources unlikely to be entirely avoidated Given the scale of development proposed at each site (i.e. <50 homes), a negligible score is considered to be appropriate.
+HSA1.10 O LT M Relevant C CS10: Sustainable Design and Low Carbon Energy Waste HSA1.26 Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in the amount of waste sent to landfill from each site in relation to existing levels.
+This would primarily be due to the lifestyles associated 21 Vaste HSA1.10 O Key reasons: with residents.
 The previously developed condition of each site may provide some opportunities for reusing materials during construction and reducing waste.
 Additionally, Policy CS10 may help to increase rates of reduce/reuse/recycle.
 However, a minor net increase in the amount of waste sent to landfill from each site, in relation to exiting levels, is unlikely to be entirely avoidable.
 Given the scale of development proposed at each site (i.e. <50 homes), a negligible score is considered to be appropriate.
-HSA1.10 O LT M Relevant C CS10: Sustainable Design and Low Carbon Energy Relevant D M Policies DM1: Design Requirements for New Build Housing Developments 22 Sustainable transport HSA1.26 ++ HSA1.10 ++ Key reasons: Each site has excellent access to sustainable transport modes.
+HSA1.10 O LT M Relevant C CS10: Sustainable Design and Low Carbon Energy Relevant DM DM1: Design Requirements for New Build Housing Developments 22 Sustainable transport HSA1.26 ++ HSA1.10 ++ Key reasons: Each site has excellent access to sustainable transport modes.
 They are highly accessible for pedestrians and cyclists.
 HSA1.26 is 1.1km north east, and HSA1.10 1.5km north east, of Blackpool South Railway Station.
 There are multiple bus stops within a short walk of each site, at each of which multiple frequent services can be caught.
 The proximity of each site to key services, facilities, community spaces and employment areas would also be likely to facilitate efficient movements (i.e. shorter journey lengths and times).
 HSA1.26 ++ HSA1.10 ++ LT M Relevant C S Policies CS5: Connectivity; CS6: Green Infrastructure; CS11: Planning Obligations

-SA A Objective Initial Score Supporting Information Residual Score Timing Uncertainty Relevant D elevant DM Policies DM41: Transport Requirements for New Development, DM1: Design Requirements for New Build Housing Developments
+SA A Objective Initial Score Supporting Information Residual Score Timing Uncertainty Relevant DM Policies DM41: Transport Requirements for New Development, DM1: Design Requirements for New Build Housing Developments